ISO22301 (ISO 22301) Business Continuity Standard

 What is the difference between business continuity management and disaster recovery?

-Business continuity management makes sure that a business can continue to function while recovering from the disaster.
+BCM makes sure that a business can continue to function while recovering from the disaster.
 DRM, meanwhile, is a process of returning a business or organisation to a state of normality after a disastrous event.
 This will ordinarily incorporate business continuity, but the focus is on total recovery.
 Best-practice DRM requirements are included in ISO 22301.

 What is the difference between a business continuity plan and a BCMS?